jmicmoore/react-redux-simple-bootstrap/README.md

     ```

-1. Finally, so the app automatically opens correctly in the browser, up the URL for the opener library.
+1. Finally, so the app automatically opens correctly in the browser, update the URL for the opener library.

     * Edit server.js and replace this:
     ```javascript